JeremyBenson11/text-game-parser/README.md

 # text-game-parser
 A very lightweight and simple text game parser for all.
+Let's talk about why a parser like this would matter.
+A dictionary over millions of records would take 2 seconds to parse until hardware is upgraded.
+This parser can parse in seconds for a game scaled to any size.
 # declarations

 			// Parser needs a command to work with